altimmons/LangNotes/WindowsAdmin.md

 ```

 Blank line is a blank line.
 This identifies the start of a new registry path.
 Each key or subkey is a new registry path.
 If you have several keys in your .reg file, blank lines can help you to examine and to troubleshoot the contents
+Can also be used in the command prompt here:

+Examine and to troubleshoot the contents.
+**RegistryPathx** is the path of the subkey that holds the first value you are importing.
+Enclose the path in square brackets, and separate each level of the hierarchy by a backslash.

 If the bottom of the hierarchy in the path statement **does not exist** in the registry, **a new subkey** is created.